A thick caramel sauce recipe that makes a deliciously buttery caramel sauce.

 - Once the butter has completely melted into the sugar, pour in the cream and keep whisking.
 Take extra care here as the cream will make the caramel bubble and rise.
 It may also split the caramel as the cream hits the hot sugar.
 Keep on whisking and cooking it until it forms a smooth and runny deep brown caramel sauce.

 - Afterwards it off the heat and stir in the salt.
-If making regular caramel sauce, add ¼ teaspoon salt.
+If making regular caramel sauce, add ¼ tsp salt.
 For salted caramel sauce, add 1 teaspoon.

 - Leave the sauce to cool for 5 minutes, then pour it into a clean jar.
 It will thicken up as it cools down.